datacontroller/docs.datacontroller.io/docs/column-level-security.md

 * `EDIT` - the variable will not be visible.  **Cannot be applied to a primary key column**.
 * `VIEW` - the variable will not be visible.
 Can be applied to a primary key column.
 Simply omitting the row, or setting CLS_ACTIVE to 0, would result in the same behaviour.

+It is possible that a variable can have multiple values for CLS_HIDE, eg if a user is in multiple groups, or if different rules apply for different scopes.
+In this case, if the user is any group where this variable is NOT hidden, then it will be displayed.

 ## Example Config
 Example values as follows: